Torehirth/ProgrammingFoundations_CA/README.md

 **Function:** This method/function determines if the cars engine is running or not, based in the "on" property.

-I've also added functions for a start button that changes some elements on the page, and buttons for shifting gears that changes the gear and gear ratio on the page.
+I've also added functions for a start button toggle that changes some text/value on some elements on the page by clicking it, and buttons for shifting gears that changes the gear value and gear ratio value on the page.